Power tools are essential whenever working on projects to make things much easier for you.

 If you need a tool for heavy-duty driving, definitely go for the impact driver.

-So, which is the better tool?
+So, which one of these tools is better between the cordless drill and impact driver?
 There are different factors to consider in determining the answer.

 First of all, it depends on what kind of work you are going to use the tools for.